nokia/ntt/docs/conformance/remaining-work.md

 yields no safe commit (gaming / codec-specific / matching-core regression — see above).
 What remains:

-1. **Engine convergence** — remove `interleave`'s fallback to the legacy evaluator, make the library default strict, then delete the approximate engine, the `SemanticsProfile` toggle and the `--approximate` / `--profile` flags, and rebaseline.
+1. **Engine convergence** — make the library default strict, then delete the approximate engine, the `SemanticsProfile` toggle and the `--approximate` / `--profile` flags, and rebaseline.
 This is cleanup of transitional scaffolding, not new coverage, and it is the prerequisite for having a single engine.

+   *Partly done.* `interleave` no longer falls back to the legacy evaluator merely because defaults are active: `runDefaults` reports a default that actually took a branch, which is the signal needed to leave the interleave (20.5), so the snapshot evaluator now handles that case directly. `@nodefault` is honoured on a plain `alt` too, which the strict evaluator previously ignored.
+The one remaining fallback is an interleave branch body that may itself block: taking it needs cooperative suspension at the blocking point and resumption of a sibling, which the snapshot evaluator does not model.
+Closing that is what removes the last caller of `evalAltStmtBestEffort` from the strict path.
 2. **Bucket 3 clusters**, one precise, narrowly-scoped analysis pass at a time. `reject->pass` is now 107 of the 150 unmatched files, so this is where the remaining match-rate lives — but see the 2026-06-17 triage